 Shall we move on to VII?
 Through the internal acoustic meatus, VII enters the temporal bone where it divides in a complicated manner.

 In general, postganglionic fibers of autonomic nerves (not equipped with myelin sheath) (Fig. 3-17) are too thin to travel to a target by themselves.
-Therefore, a sympathetic postganglionic fiber usually travels along with an artery to reach the target organ.
-Such examples are the postganglionic fibers from the cervical ganglia (Figs. 3-18,19) and celiac ganglion (Fig. 6-49).
+Therefore, a sympathetic postganglionic fibers usually travel along with arteries to reach the target organs.
+Such examples are the postganglionic fibers from the cervical ganglia (Figs. 3-18,19) and celiac ganglion (Fig. 6-50).

-The parasympathetic postganglionic fiber often goes along with other nerves, enclosed by a common epineurium together.
+The parasympathetic postganglionic fibers often go along with other nerves, enclosed by a common epineurium together.
 One example is the postganglionic fiber from the otic ganglion that travels along with a branch of V3 (Fig. 3-21).

 In the case of the postganglionic fiber from the pterygopalatine ganglion, the fiber travels with V2.
 They pass through the inferior orbital fissure (Figs. 4-23,24).
-The postganglionic fiber then travels with the lacrimal nerve of V1 and arrives at the lacrimal gland (Fig. 4-22).
+The postganglionic fiber then travels with the lacrimal nerve of V1 and arrives at the lacrimal gland (Figs. 4-22,27).

-The chorda tympani traveling with a branch of V3 (lingual nerve) has already been discussed in the neck chapter (Fig. 3-35).
+Even if the chorda tympani is not a postganglionic fiber, it travels with a branch of V3 (lingual nerve) (Fig. 3-35).
 Parasympathetic ganglion of the chorda tympani is the submandibular ganglion.
-Sensory ganglion of the chorda tympani is the “geniculate” ganglion, for it resembles a (flexed) knee which is called “genu” in Latin.
+Sensory ganglion of the chorda tympani is the “geniculate” ganglion, for it resembles a (flexed) knee which is called “genu” in Latin (Fig. 4-27).